adamoferro/dsarsim/README.md

 For further details on the pseudo-simulation principles please have a look at the related documentation, when it will be available... until then try to understand the comments within the code! :)

+### Want to host dSARsim?

+If you wish to host dSARsim on your web server to provide an online "dummy" simulation didactic tool, contact me on www.af-projects.it and we may collaborate!

 ### Usage

 `-h, --help`<br>